Develop a Project#

 The OpenUSD Exchange Samples demonstrate some key concepts for writing OpenUSD converters.
 You can download, build, and modify the samples to learn from and experiment with the OpenUSD Exchange SDK.

-The Connect SDK is a devkit for building Omniverse Connectors.
-It makes it easy for Connectors to author consistent and correct USD data.
-It also leverages other Omniverse libraries where possible like the Omniverse Client Library to support writing to Omniverse Nucleus and implementing Omniverse Live workflows.
+The Connect SDK is a devkit for building a connector.
+It also leverages other Omniverse libraries where possible like the Omniverse Client Library to support writing to Omniverse Nucleus and implementing Omniverse Live Sync.

 Read the Connect SDK documentation